Quite a few years ago, I got this slip of paper in a fortune cookie:

 I had found my eyes gravitating towards those damn shapes every time, and the thing is, I started to get pissed off whether my shape was shown or not.
 If it wasn’t shown, I was defiant and felt I had to prove something.
 When it was shown, I felt I had been granted permission and that made me upset at myself.
 I didn’t even agree with it half the time anyway!
 Who needs that kind of provocation??
 I can’t tell you how freeing it was to cut them out.
 Now, even when I browse the new releases on the Vogue website, I do so with an attempt to keep my finger over those shapes, so that I can decide whether I like or want the pattern exclusive of that input.
 Maybe one day I’ll find that I don’t react so fiercely to those shapes, instead interpreting them just as someone’s opinion with which I may or may not agree.
 But today, I’m not there yet, and this is what works for me.

-I am glad for the reminder that I got from Steph’s article.
+I am glad for the reminder that I got from the internet today.
 I’m wearing my skirt today and it makes me happy.
 I hope your sewing brings satisfaction to your day as well. :-)